ligato/docs/docs/api/api-vpp-agent.md

 # VPP Agent

+---

-This section describes the REST APIs exposed by the VPP agent REST plugin.
-The URLs and sample responses (in some cases partial) were generated using the environment described in the [Quickstart Guide][quickstart-guide].
+This section describes the REST APIs exposed by the VPP agent.

+---

 !!!
 Note
-    For VPP and Linux plugins, REST supports the retrieval of the existing configuration.
-REST cannot be used to add, modify or delete configuration data.
-Note also that `9191` is the default port number for the REST API, however it can be changed using one of the [REST plugin configuration options][rest-plugin-config-options].
-In addition, the [Agentctl][agentctl] CLI tool is another option for retrieving VPP data from the system.
+    REST supports the retrieval of the existing configuration for VPP and Linux plugins.
+You cannot use REST APIs to add, modify, or delete configuration data.
+Use [agentctl](../user-guide/agentctl.md) to perform those tasks.<br></br>Note that Ligato REST APIs use `9191` as the default port number.
+You can change this value using one of the [REST plugin configuration options][rest-plugin-config-options].

 ---

+##OpenAPI

 OpenAPI (swagger) definitions provide additional details for describing, producing and consuming VPP agent REST APIs.